Tetris: Research

 The Tetris game has frequently been featured in academic research, including in psychology, computer science, and game studies.
-By 2014, John K. Lindstedt and Wayne D. Gray, cognitive scientists of the Rensselaer Polytechnic Institute, had traced 133 scholarly papers across a variety of academic fields that utilized Tetris in their research.
-Soviet clinical psychologist Vladimir Pokhilko was the first to use Tetris in clinical experiments, conducting them c.
-1985 at the Moscow Medical Center.
+By 2014, John K. Lindstedt and Wayne D. Gray, cognitive scientists of the Rensselaer Polytechnic Institute, had traced 133 scholarly papers across a variety of academic fields that used Tetris in their research.
+Soviet clinical psychologist Vladimir Pokhilko was the first to use Tetris in clinical experiments, conducting them around 1985 at the Moscow Medical Center.
 Prior to studying them, Pokhilko observed that distributed copies of Tetris to his colleagues impaired medical research due to their constant gameplay.
 Although he initially destroyed these copies, after new copies were reintroduced to his facility, Pokhilko used Tetris in psychological tests of his patients.

 In psychology, starting with the research of American psychologist Richard J. Haier in 1992, Tetris has been frequently used in neuroimaging studies testing how gameplay affects the human brain.
 For example, the near-transfer effects of Tetris on mental rotation is frequently researched, though research methods have varied widely and results have been contradictory.
 Furthermore, Tetris has been studied as a potential form of psychological intervention, particularly regarding post-traumatic stress disorder (PTSD).
-To date, playing Tetris as a valid form of imagery treatment for symptoms of PTSD is in an experimental stage and in need of further research.
-Nonetheless, several systematic reviews and meta-analyses of studies have demonstrated some evidence supporting its effectiveness in reducing intrusive memories, especially when combined with other interventions.
+To date, playing Tetris as imagery treatment for symptoms of PTSD is in need of further research.
+Nonetheless, several systematic reviews and meta-analyses have demonstrated some evidence supporting its effectiveness in reducing intrusive memories, especially when combined with other interventions.

 In computer science, the Tetris game has been the subject of research papers analyzing how the tetrominoes affect gameplay.
-Most analyze a traditional game of Tetris and do not account for features such as lookahead.
+Most analyze a traditional game of Tetris and do not account for features such as queue.
 In 1992, John Brzustowski argued in his master's thesis for the University of Waterloo that it is impossible to play a traditional game of Tetris indefinitely, a conclusion affirmed by Heidi Burgiel of the University of Minnesota in 1997, who attributed the inevitable end to the game's Z-shaped tetrominoes and calculated a hard cap of seventy thousand tetrominoes.
-Partly accounting for the lookahead feature, in 2003 a trio of MIT students proved that the optimal strategy for playing a game of Tetris is NP-complete, meaning it is difficult to be solved by an algorithm within a reasonable time due to the game's complexity.
+Partly accounting for the queue feature, in 2003 a trio of MIT students proved that the optimal strategy for playing a game of Tetris is NP-complete, meaning it is difficult to be solved by an algorithm within a reasonable time due to the game's complexity.
 This is true even if the player knew the complete sequence of incoming pieces.